Our multidisciplinary team includes pediatric-trained surgeons and neonatologists who collaborate at a level not seen at most hospitals.

 Special Procedures for Babies

-CHOC Children’s surgeons are trained and experienced in cardiothoracic surgery, gastrointestinal (GI) surgery, general surgery, neurosurgery, urological surgery, otolaryngological (ENT) surgery, plastic surgery, ophthalmologic surgery and orthopaedic surgery.
+CHOC Children’s surgeons are trained and experienced in pediatric general and thoracic surgery, cardiothoracic surgery, gastrointestinal (GI) surgery, neurosurgery, urological surgery, otolaryngological (ENT) surgery, plastic surgery, ophthalmologic surgery and orthopaedic surgery.
 We perform some of the most complex surgeries available, including mandibular distraction and ex utero intra-partum (EXIT) procedures.
 We treat most neonatal conditions including:

 - Bladder exstrophy